pantheon-systems/documentation/source/docs/articles/sites/domains/using-pantheon-io-for-better-uptime.md

 *   Do **not** point subdomains to the Dub Dub Dubber, this will not work
 *   Use the recommended DNS config on dashboard for pantheon.io sites
 *   Do **not** point non-www domains to the Dub Dub Dubber unless to immediately redirect to www
-*   Set AAA record where possible for non-www domains
+*   Set AAAA record where possible for non-www domains

 ## Measure Twice, Cut Once